livinglogic-nl/ws.nvim/README.md

 Create test cases in the `test` folder.
 Busted expects files in this directory to be named `foo_spec.lua`, with `_spec` as a suffix before the `.lua` file extension.
 For more usage details please check
 [busted usage](https://lunarmodules.github.io/busted/)

-## CI

-- Auto generates doc from README.
-- Runs the Busted/vusted integration tests
-- Lints with `stylua`.

-## More

-To see this template in action, take a look at my other plugins.

 ## License MIT